 - Molecule Potential Energy Product Proton (H+) Reactant Structural/Molecular Formula Valence Electron/Shell van der Waals Interactions - 2.
-Name the four most important elements found in living things. - 3.
-Describe how the electrons in an atom can have potential energy. - 4.
-Describe how an electron with excess energy can lose that energy. - 5.
+Name the four most abundant elements found in living things.
+What are trace elements and why are they important? - 3.
+Scientific Skills Exercise (p.
+33) Interpret the data - explain what the graph is showing in your own words. - 4.
+Explain electronegativity in terms of its importance in biology. - 5.
 What are valence electrons?
 What is their role in forming compounds? - 6.
 What are radioactive isotopes?
 Name two ways they can be used in biology.